zhuhaow/NEKit/README.md

 - Some tools to build IP packets.
 - ...

 **Part of the following content may be out of date.
-But the general design principle still holds.**
+But the general design philosophy still holds.**
 Check document [here](https://zhuhaow.github.io/NEKit), which should be up to date.

 Also, you may be more interested in [Potatso](https://github.com/shadowsocks/Potatso-iOS) if you just need an open source iOS app with GUI supporting shadowsocks.